Published on the cover of Aging’s Volume 14, Issue 7, researchers conducted a new study investigating the role of IGFBP5 in replicative senescence.

-The Trending with Impact series highlights Aging publications that attract higher visibility among readers around the world online, in the news, and on social media—beyond normal readership levels.
+The Trending With Impact series highlights Aging (Aging-US) publications that attract higher visibility among readers around the world online, in the news, and on social media—beyond normal readership levels.
 Look for future science news about the latest trending publications here, and at Aging-US.com.

-Click here to read the full research paper, published by Aging.
+Click here to read the full research paper published by Aging (Aging-US).

-Aging is an open-access journal that publishes research papers monthly in all fields of aging research and other topics.
-These papers are available to read at no cost to readers on Aging-us.com.
-Open-access journals offer information that has the potential to benefit our societies from the inside out and may be shared with friends, neighbors, colleagues, and other researchers, far and wide.
+Aging (Aging-US) is an open-access journal that publishes research papers bi-monthly in all fields of aging research.
+These papers are available at no cost to readers on Aging-us.com.
+Open-access journals have the power to benefit humanity from the inside out by rapidly disseminating information that may be freely shared with researchers, colleagues, family, and friends around the world.

 For media inquiries, please contact email@example.com.